99designs/aws-vault/USAGE.md

 your **MFA** token at every invocation of the `aws-vault` command.
 This can become a bit tedious.

 2. Start `aws-vault` as a server (`aws-vault exec <profile> -s`).
-This will start a background process that will immitate the [metadata endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) that you would have on an EC2 instance.
+This will start a background process that will imitate the [metadata endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) that you would have on an EC2 instance.
 When your application will want to connect to AWS and fail to find credentials (typically in env variables), it will instead contact this server that will issue a new